alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_078_eng.md

 So the stance was to first take proper time on storyboards and settings, and do solid foundation work.

 Therefore, character design worked on character designs, art director worked on art settings - everyone was steadily advancing their basic setting work.
-Meanwhile, I was starting to create color samples from the character designs that came up, while fighting with that year's second *Dragon Ball Z* theatrical version, and losing my mother to cancer (tears).
+Meanwhile, I was starting to create colour samples from the character designs that came up, while fighting with that year's second *Dragon Ball Z* theatrical version, and losing my mother to cancer (tears).

 "Let's go on location scouting!"